 Hospitality is central to the Scriptures.
-In the two biblical accounts of creation (Genesis 1:1-2:4a and Genesis 2:4b-25), God creates and welcomes humans and all living things.
+In the two biblical accounts of creation (Genesis 1-2:4a and Genesis 2:4b-25), God creates and welcomes humans and all living things.
 In these accounts, we are reminded that we belong here.
 We all do.
-These accounts also demonstrate a fundamental truth about hospitality: we can welcome others only because we have first been welcomed and had a place prepared for us by God.
+These accounts also demonstrate a fundamental truth about hospitality-we can only welcome others because we have first been welcomed and had a place prepared for us by God.

 Jesus, informed by the Hebrew Scriptures (the Old Testament), frequently lifted up the imperative to welcome strangers and care for those who were marginalized.
 For example, see Deuteronomy 10:19 or Leviticus 19:34.
-A list of twenty-two Bible verses on welcoming immigrants (strangers) may be found at sojo.net/22-bible-verses-welcoming-immigrants.
+A list of 22 Bible verses welcoming immigrants (strangers) may be found at sojo.net/22-bible-verses-welcoming-immigrants.
 In his life, Jesus extended welcome to the rich and poor, men and women, and insiders and outsiders.
 Jesus welcomed all.